janto-pee/edumy/README.md

 `service` is a folder that contains the service files that makes request to the database using the model

-other files includes the `schemas` which helps to validate every user input before it goes to the database `utils` which contains utilities such as middlewares and jwt authorization files.

 You can use this product with fetch or axios first by

 ## Install